lifsys/dbsys/README.md

 Lifsys, Inc is an AI company dedicated to developing innovative solutions for data management and analysis.
 For more information, visit [www.lifsys.com](https://www.lifsys.com).

 ## Changelog

+### 0.7.5
+- Added type hints and py.typed file for better IDE support
+- Improved error handling in Redis operations
+- Enhanced documentation with more detailed examples
+- Minor bug fixes and performance optimizations
+- Updated package metadata for better PyPI representation

+### 0.7.4
+- Updated package for PyPI release
+- Improved documentation and examples
+- Minor bug fixes and performance enhancements
+- Ensured compatibility with the latest Python versions

 ### 0.6.0
 - Added support for Locksys objects as connection strings